+TAN 8 has a number of serious flaws that were unforeseen at the time and will devastate Montgomeryshire.
 The large areas of landscape zoned for turbines as SSAs (Strategic Search Areas) were set with no upper limit on number or size of turbines for construction.
 The proposal for exporting this potential electricity from the area was a single wooden pole line that looped around all the SSA's, collecting the energy and running it across Shropshire on a single wooden pole line to the National Grid (no hub or 400kV mentioned!).

-I recognise and support the need to move to renewable energy but it is clear that TAN 8 will have dire consequences for mid wales that were not have been foreseen at the time it was drafted.
+While I and my family recognise and support the need to move to renewable energy it is clear that TAN 8 will have dire consequences for Mid Wales that were not have been foreseen at the time it was drafted.
 For instance, during the drafting of TAN 8 there was limited engagement with National with just one paragraph devoted to 'possible reinforcement of the grid.'
 In fact the massive influx of turbine developers into the SSA (unforeseen) will necessitate huge new NG infrastructure - the Mid Wales Connection Project.
 The end result will be miles of huge pylons across our valleys.
 These are not empty valleys, they are full of homes and tourists - there are 3 caravan parks by our village, what will happen to the no.1 industry in Montgomeryshire (tourism) when our landscape is industrialised?
-I attach a picture of Meifod valley so that you can see what Iam talking about.